facebook/usort/docs/guide.rst

 * "basic" imports (``import foo``)
 * "from" imports (``from foo import bar``)

-And lastly, imports of the same style are sorted lexicographically by source module name, and then by name of element being imported.
+And lastly, imports of the same style are sorted lexicographically, and case- insensitively, by source module name, and then by name of element being imported.

 Altogether, this will result each block of imports sorted roughly according to this example, for a module in the namespace :mod:`something`::